ipfs-shipyard/ipfs-css/src/fonts/inter-ui/README.md

-# Inter UI
+# Inter

-Inter UI is a typeface specially designed for user interfaces with focus on high legibility of small-to-medium sized text on computer screens.
+Inter is a typeface specially designed for user interfaces with focus on high legibility of small-to-medium sized text on computer screens.

 The family features a tall x-height to aid in readability of mixed-case and